philmccarthy/philmccarthy.github.io/_posts/2021-01-29-turing-midway-update.md

 The next half of the curriculum will continue to challenge my Ruby on Rails knowledge while going much deeper into creating and consuming APIs.

-The Mod 3 curriculum will challenge me in these areas:
+The Mod 3 curriculum will push me to develop mastery in these areas:

 - Object Oriented Programming
   - make abstractions to improve code quality